laynef/MongoDB-Migrations-Cli-for-Associations/README.md

 ## Bugs

-I will not be responsive to criticism in Issues filed.
-I did this to clean up legacy code for myself.
+I will not be responsive to criticism in Issues filed because this is out of pocket for myself.
+I did this to clean up possible legacy code for myself.
 I will definitely take a look at pull requests and import them when you solve the problem yourself.

-I personally choose PostgreSQL so you will not see updates from myself in the future.
+I personally choose PostgreSQL so you will not see updates (updates will be rare and few) from myself in the future.
 Structure is important in databases and NoSQL databases are to 'new' for my taste.
 I however work with them.
-So please be considerate when you find issues or request updates.
+So please be considerate when you find issues or request future updates.

 The code has documentation on every step of the way for you to follow alone.
 I will require documentation in pull requests.
 I love creativity just please document your